Giladx/lgm/_pages/links-tools.md

 &nbsp;

-Here are some links &amp; tool for vj's
+Here are some links for open source tools for video &amp; image processing

 <a href="https://github.com/Giladx/lpmtX" target="_blank">lpmtX</a> - a fork of hva lpmt